 In this hands-on tutorial, participants will explore the domain of polyglot programming using GraalVM and TruffleSqueak.
 GraalVM is a virtual machine with support for different programming languages, while TruffleSqueak is a Smalltalk for GraalVM and will serve as polyglot IDE.
 We will introduce participants to different tools, including tools for exploratory programming, live object inspection, as well as a Jupyter-inspired polyglot notebook system.

-The goal of the tutorial is to learn how to build polyglot applications.
-For this, we want participants to understand and discuss both advantages and challenges when working with multi-lingual code and a polyglot system.
+The goal of the tutorial is to learn about GraalVM’s language-level approach to polyglot programming and the tools provided by TruffleSqueak.
+For this, we take a closer look at our polyglot notebook system, walk through an example notebook, and explain how it works under the hood.
+Together with all participants, we would further like to discuss advantages and challenges when working with multi-lingual code and a polyglot system.

 No prior experience with GraalVM or Smalltalk is required to participate.
-Participants are encouraged to bring a laptop (any platform) if they wish to follow along with the live demonstrations.
+We recommend using a Linux or macOS machine if participants wish to follow along with the live demonstrations.